 Duvaucel's geckos are characterised by dorsal surfaces which are olive-brown to olive-green with pale and irregular crossbar-shaped splotches down the back, usually from the nape of the neck to the base of the tail.
 The underside is paler than the back, usually a pale uniform grey but can be softly blotched.
 Duvaucel’s gecko have a pink mouth and tongue.
 The forehead is slightly concave with yellow eyes and large oval openings for the ears.

-There are significant genetic and morphological differences between Duvaucel's geckos and the 'southern Duvaucel's gecko' (Hoplodactylus duvaucelii "southern") - a separate species which occurs in the South Island: Northern Duvaucel's geckos are generally larger (110-161mm SVL), more robust, have a proportionately longer snout, and less-defined markings.
-Individuals from the southern populations are generally smaller (95-120mm SVL), have a proportionately shorter snout, a more pronounced brillar fold (hood of scales above the eye), and well-defined blotched markings.
+There are significant genetic and morphological differences between Duvaucel's geckos and the Tohu gecko / Mokomoko a Tohu (Hoplodactylus tohu) - a separate species which occurs in the South Island: Northern Duvaucel's geckos are generally larger (110-161mm SVL), more robust, have a proportionately longer snout, and less-defined markings.
+Tohu geckos are generally smaller (95-120mm SVL), have a proportionately shorter snout, a more pronounced brillar fold (hood of scales above the eye), and well-defined blotched markings.
 Infralabial scales become gradually smaller in northern animals versus usually abruptly smaller after the 4th infralabial in southern animals.

 Vocalisation of Duvaucel’s gecko has been variously described as squeaks, squeals, croaking and coughing.